Do you have an Unfair Dismissal claim?

 Is the dismissal fair?

 If an employee is sacked, the burden of proof is on the employer to show that the principal reason for the dismissal was a potentially fair one.
-There are five potentially fair reasons under the Law
+There are five potentially fair reasons in Law

 - Legal obligation to end employment (for example, where a driver loses his driving licence)